 Real Talk: Celebrity or Not, The Rules Still Apply

-It’s easy to assume that high-profile sellers and buyers play by different rules, but their real estate journeys often reflect the same lessons all of us learn:
+It's easy to think that well-known buyers and sellers follow different rules, but their real estate journeys often teach us all the same things:

 If you’re thinking about selling, especially heading into the fall, now is a great time to take a closer look at your pricing strategy, listing prep, and marketing plan.
 A seasoned local agent can help you navigate all of it — celebrity status not required.